A plate full of cannoli

 The restaurant where I was yesterday was expensive.

-Il Che
+Il che

 Luca è arrivato in ritardo, il che mi ha fatto arrabbiare.